mlanza/atomic/README.md

 Since JavaScript lacks certain value types (i.e. [records and tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal)), purity has historically been gained through discipline.
 Atomic makes this still easier.

 It permits reference types to be optionally treated as immutable value types.
-It provides mutable and/or immutable protocols for interacting with natives so arrays can be treated as arrays or tuples (pseudo [vectors](https://clojuredocs.org/clojure.core/vector)) and objects as objects or records (pseudo [hash maps](https://clojuredocs.org/clojure.core/hash-map)).
+It provides mutable and/or immutable protocols for interacting with natives so arrays can double as [tuples](https://tc39.es/proposal-record-tuple/) and objects as [records](https://tc39.es/proposal-record-tuple/).
 Yet, again, protocols reduce mountains to mole hills.

 ## Getting Started